 Oh, gosh, I'd have to think about that one.
 I would say going to graduate school in Nashville, Tennessee for three years is probably one of the more unlikely inspirations.
 Because that experience of being there, pursuing a graduate degree and realizing halfway through that I didn't want to be there and it wasn't what I was destined to do with my life, is kind of what became the inspiration for Moon in a sense.
 Being on the far side of the moon for three years was really my three years at graduate school, at Vanderbilt.

 What made you initially pursue a graduate degree?

 At that time in my life, I was doing very well academically, but I really truly didn't know what I wanted to do with my life.
 I'd graduated with honors from my undergrad college.
 I didn't know what I was supposed to do next.
-I had a bachelors degree in philosophy and you know, I didn't know If I wanted to teach.
+I had a bachelor's degree in philosophy, and you know, I didn't know If I wanted to teach.
 I didn't really think I wanted to teach, but I didn't know that.
-So I decided, alright, well look if I can get into graduate school, and I did, I was like, I guess I better keep going then and see what happens.
+So I decided, all right, well, look, if I can get into graduate school, and I did, I was like, I guess I better keep going then and see what happens.

 It wasn't until I started doing that that I realized, you know what, I really don't want to teach philosophy and I don't know what else to do with this degree.

 I think it was after a certain amount of time, after a few years at graduate school, all of my family could sort of see how miserable I was there.
 And my dad was actually — this is where nepotism comes into play — my dad was working on a film shoot up in Montreal and asked me if I wanted to come and spend a few weeks with them working on this film that they were doing.
 Well, actually it was a TV show that they were doing, with Tony Scott directing.
 Tony, he really took me under his wing and absolutely kind of changed my life, because he reminded me about a passion that I already had for filmmaking, which I'd kind of buried because of this academic pursuit.